yxyhack/Zentab/readme.md

 ## Installation

-1. Download the extension from Chrome Web Store (link to be added)
+1. Download the extension from Chrome Web Store [install](https://chromewebstore.google.com/detail/adcckhibigginnidiinpggamipkmmcml?utm_source=item-share-cb)
 2. Click "Add to Chrome" to install the extension
 3. The Zentab icon will appear in your browser toolbar